 Exterior The FJ Cruiser sports boxy styling and a dirt-friendly interior.
 The front styling is a throwback to the original FJ40, as are the FJ Cruiser's white roof and wraparound rear-quarter windows.
 Other elements are not so faithful: A high belt line and short windows bear more resemblance to a Hummer than to the FJ40's tall cab.
 Exterior features include:

 Interior A rectangular, trucklike dashboard incorporates a prominent square panel with stereo and climate controls.
 An optional gauge cluster that sits above the middle air vents can display a compass, outside temperature and vehicle pitch readouts.
 Door inserts and dashboard panels can be matched to the FJ Cruiser's exterior color.
-Exterior features include:
+Interior features include:

 Power windows and locks